-Like the rest of the English legal framework, English employment law is derived from common law, domestic legislation and European law.
-European law, in particular, was the source of a number of employee friendly protections within the UK, notably in the areas of discrimination, equal pay, "family-friendly" rights and working time.
+Like the rest of the English legal framework, English employment law is derived from common law, domestic legislation and, prior to Brexit, European law.
+European law, in particular, was the source of a number of employee-friendly protections within the UK, notably in the areas of discrimination, equal pay, "family-friendly" rights and working time.
+The Retained EU Law (Revocation and Reform) Act 2023, ended the supremacy of EU law in the UK from 1 January 2024.
+It also gave the government the power to revoke, restate or vary by regulation any retained EU law.
+In the short term, there have been few changes in English employment law as a result of Brexit, but its full impact is yet to be seen.